peer-open-source/xara-docs/source/user/manual/model/elements/shell/ASDShellT3.rst

    Nodes, Gauss points and local coordinate system

-Valid queries to the ASDShellT3 element when creating an ElementRecorder object are:
+Valid :ref:`eleResponse` queries to the ASDShellT3 element are:

 *  ``"force"``, ``"forces"``, ``"globalForce"``, or ``"globalForces"``:
       *  Internal forces at the element's nodes.